-(c) Security is exempt from registration under Rule 144A of the Securities Act of 1933.
-Such securities may be resold in transactions that are exempt from registration, normally to qualified institutional buyers.
+- Security is exempt from registration under Rule 144A of the Securities Act of 1933.
+Such securities may be resold in transactions that are exempt from registration, normally to qualified (c) institutional buyers.
 In the aggregate, these securities represent 16.9% of the Company's net assets at March 31, 2012.

-(d) Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but not more than 25%) of the portfolio company's outstanding voting securities.

-(e) Approximately 64% of the senior secured loans of the Company's portfolio companies bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate (LIBOR) or other base rate (commonly the Federal Funds Rate or the Prime Rate), at the borrower's option.
+Transaction and other information for "non-controlled, affiliated" investments under the Investment Company Act of 1940, whereby the Company owns 5% or more (but not more than 25%) - (d) of the portfolio company's outstanding voting securities. - (e) Approximately 64% of the senior secured loans of the Company's portfolio companies bear interest at a floating rate that may be determined by reference to the London Interbank Offered Rate (LIBOR) or other base rate (commonly the Federal Funds Rate or the Prime Rate), at the borrower's option.
 In addition, approximately 55% of such senior secured loans have floors of 1.00% to 3.25%.
 The borrower under a senior secured loan generally has the option to select from interest reset periods of one, two, three or six months and may alter that selection at the end of any reset period.
-The stated interest rate represents the weighted average interest rate at March 31, 2012 of all contracts within the specified loan facility

-- (g) Non-U.S. company or principal place of business outside the U.S. - (h) Principal amount is denominated in Canadian dollars.

-(i) Non-accrual status (in default) at March 31, 2012 and therefore non-income producing.
+The stated interest rate represents the weighted average interest rate at March 31, 2012 of all contracts within the specified loan facility - Transaction and other information for "controlled" investments under the Investment Company Act of 1940, whereby the Company owns more than 25% of the portfolio company's (f) outstanding voting securities. - Non-U.S. company or principal place of business outside the U.S. Principal amount is denominated in Canadian dollars. - (g) (h) - Non-accrual status (in default) at March 31, 2012 and therefore non-income producing.
 At March 31, 2012, the aggregate fair value and amortized cost of the Company's debt investments on non-accrual status represents 0.4% and 0.8% of total debt investments at fair value and amortized cost, respectively.